nvladimus/kekse/README.md

 * Device modules are independent from each other and self-contained, similar to LabView virtual instruments.
 Each module can be run on it's own, or envoked from a higher-level code (eg. from `gui_demo.py`)
-* GUI panel can be (optionally) launched when initializing a module.
 * GUI is minimal but extendable, abstracted via `widget.py` (PyQt5).

 ### Installation